 Glob Patterns and Wildcards

-In this mission, you'll learn to use different kinds of wildcards and characters to extend your knowledge of the command line and make it easier to find the precise files you need quickly.
+In this lesson, you'll learn to use different kinds of wildcards and characters to extend your knowledge of the command line and make it easier to find the precise files you need quickly.

 If you're familiar with regular expressions, glob patterns work in a similar way, only the characters are used and their roles are a bit different.
 Glob patterns are built from special characters called wildcards, and from regular characters.